Dan Smith

 Experience

-Duke University Center for International Studies (2007-Present)
+Duke University Center for International Studies (2007-2014)

-Rob Sikorski, Executive Director | Durham, N.C. | www.JHFC.Duke.edu/ducis
+Rob Sikorski, Executive Director | Durham, N.C. | DUCIS.jhfc.duke.edu

-July 2007 - Present: Assistant Director, Programs
+July 2007 – August 2014: Assistant Director, Programs and Outreach

 The Jewish Institute for National Security Affairs (1998-2006)